phetsims/phet-info/deployment-info/README.md

 # Sim deployment info

-Sim deployment instructions can be found in [chipper-2.0.md](chipper-2.0.md) for main, and [chipper-1.0.md](chipper-1.0.md) for older pre-chipper-2.0 sims.
+Sim deployment instructions can be found in [sim-deployment.md](sim-deployment.md).